brazil-data-cube/sample-db-utils/README.rst

 About
 =====

+Currently, several projects systematically provide information on the dynamics of land use and cover.
+Well known projects include PRODES, DETER and TerraClass.
+These projects are developed by INPE and they produce information on land use and coverage used by the Brazilian Government to make public policy decisions.
+Besides these projects there are other initiatives from universities and space agencies devoted to the creation of national and global maps.

+These data products are generated using different approaches and methodologies.
+In this context, the data set used in the sample and validation plays a fundamental role in the classification algorithms that generate new land use and coverage maps.
+A classified map’s accuracy depends directly on the quality of the training samples used by the machine learning methods.

+Land use and cover samples are collected by different projects and individuals, using different methods, such as in situ gathering in fieldwork and visual interpretation of high-resolution satellite images.
+An important requirement is to be able to describe samples with proper metadata that characterize their differences and organize them in a shared database to facilitate the reproducibility of experiments.
+It is also important to develop tools to easily discover, query, access, and process this shared sample database.

-The land use and land cover samples are stored in a database to assist in the experiments of the Brazil Data Cube. **SAMPLE-DB** has the data model and functions to consult and store the land use and land cover samples.
-This repository, **SAMPLE-DB-UTILS**, has the utility functions that perform the transformation of different data formats to be stored by SAMPLE-DB.
+Sample-DB (Sample Database) provides a data model that represents the land use and cover samples collected by different projects and individuals. **SAMPLE-DB-UTILS**, has the utility functions that perform the transformation of different data formats to be stored by SAMPLE-DB.

-To facilitate access to samples of land use and land cover stored in the database, a Python package called **SAMPLE.py** was developed.
-This package retrieves the land use and land cover samples that were made available via WFS by the GeoServer application.
+This package is related to other softwares in the Brazil Data Cube project.
 For more information on SAMPLE-DB-UTILS, see:

-- `lccs-db <https://github.com/brazil-data-cube/sample-db>`_: Land Cover Classification System Database Model.
+- `LCCS-DB <https://github.com/brazil-data-cube/sample-db>`_: Land Cover Classification System Database Model.
-- `sample-db <https://github.com/brazil-data-cube/sample-db>`_: SQLAlchemy models and utility functions to query and store data.
+- `SAMPLE-DB <https://github.com/brazil-data-cube/sample-db>`_: Sample Database Model.
-- `sample.py <https://github.com/brazil-data-cube/sample.py>`_: Python client library over a WFS endpoint for retrieving samples.
+- `SAMPLE.py <https://github.com/brazil-data-cube/sample.py>`_: Python client library over a WFS endpoint for retrieving samples.

 Installation
 ============